cap-ntu/baconian-project/docs/best_practice.rst

 Best practice of Baconian
 ===========================================================================

-Here we introduce core ideas and features about the Baconian, to make sure you utilize the code correctly.
-As for detail usage of different algorithms, dynamics, please refer to the :doc:`API <API>` page
+Here we introduce the core ideas and features about Baconian, to make sure you utilize the code correctly.
+As for the detailed usage of different algorithms, dynamics, please refer to the :doc:`API <API>` page

 Put your task into a function
 ------------------------------
-Here we introduce the basic usage of baconian, and introduce how it can help you to set up the model-based RL experiments.
+Here we introduce the basic usage of Baconian, and introduce how it can help you to set up the model-based RL experiments.

 First of all, whenever you want to run some algorithms, or any codes within the